sumit3105/friendflow/README.md

 # FriendFlow

-Welcome to **FriendFlow**, a social media web application built using Spring Boot MVC.
+Welcome to **FriendFlow**, a social media web application built using Spring MVC.
 FriendFlow allows users to connect with friends, upload posts, and interact with friends in a user-friendly environment.

 ## Key Features